 Install covers on electrical outlets

-Wear gloves when using products which contain chemicals
+Wear gloves when using products that contain chemicals

 While prevention is helpful, it is in some cases not enough to prevent burns resulting from manufacturing defects, including defective camping equipment, stoves, and ovens.